 Principal Investigator (PI)

 Prepare proposal budget worksheets.
-Complete the Proposal Routing Form (PRF) and other compliance forms.
-Obtain preliminary or draft contracts from potential sponsor.
-Request preaward account.
+Complete the MN-GEMS Funding Proposal (FP) and other compliance forms.
+Obtain a preliminary or draft contract from a potential sponsor.
+Request preaward account as necessary.
 Charge costs appropriately.
-Review the related sponsored project account on a monthly basis to ensure that expenses are being charged correctly and the research is progressing at an expected pace.
-Complete and submit deliverables.
-Request that SPA to obtain extensions when needed.
-Work with unit administrator to complete Form UM 1767 (at departmental discretion.)
+Review the expenses on the sponsored project on a monthly basis to ensure that they are being charged correctly and the research is progressing at an expected pace.
+Complete and submit deliverables to the sponsor.
+Request that SPA obtain extensions when needed.
+Work with the unit administrator to complete Form UM 1767 (at departmental discretion).

 Unit Administrator

-Assist the PI with preparing and routing budget documents, the PRF, compliance forms and draft contracts.
-Monitor activity on the sponsored project account.
-Assist with requesting preaward account.
-Charge costs appropriately.
+Assist the PI with preparing and routing budget documents, the FP, compliance forms and draft contract.
+Monitor expenses on the sponsored project.
+Assist the PI with requesting a preaward account as necessary.
 Send invoice information to Sponsored Financial Reporting.
 Work with PI to complete Form 1767 (at departmental discretion).

 Negotiate final contract and any extensions.
-Set up sponsored project in the financial system.
-Send 60-day notices to PIs and unit administrators before expiration.
+Set up sponsored project in MN-GEMS and the financial system.
+Send 60-day notices to PIs and unit administrators before award expiration date.

 Send invoices to sponsor.
-Monitor invoice activity and send notices to PI/department if sponsored project account has had no activity.
+Monitor invoice activity and send notices to PI/department if the sponsored project has had no invoicing activity.
 Collect receivables and apply payments.
-Monitor project end date.
-Transfer any residual balances and close out sponsored project in financial system.
+Transfer any remaining residual balance and close out sponsored project in the financial system.

 Amended: